Duimon/Gallery-Guides/docs/_posts/2021-09-28-Install-with-Git-Duimon-Mega-Bezel.md

 it will create a "Duimon-Mega-Bezel" folder inside the Mega_Bezel_Community folder.

-To update, go into *the "Duimon-Mega-Bezel" folder* (note difference) and run
+To update, go into *the "Duimon-Mega-Bezel" folder* (note the path difference) and run

 ```
 git pull